abdulghani/blissful-ignorance/notes.md

 rather thoughts as a symbolic experience of density inside a biological artifact can cascade describing that thoughts itself can be recognized as mortal

+so infinity as the constant pull between paradox as a recursion can be recognized as mortal